 KEY ACCOUNTABILITIES (not all-inclusive)

-1. Provide technical support and assist in the development and implementation of various activities and processes within the specific area of work supporting alignment with wider programme policies and guidelines.
+1. Provide technical support and assist in the development and implementation of SCOPE/CBT activities and processes supporting alignment with wider programme policies and guidelines.

-2. Provide specialized project management support to specific and/or defined programmes to ensure that the various activities are performed within the established targets following WFP’s policies and procedures.
+2. Provide specialized project management support to all SCOPE/CBT related work to ensure that the various activities are performed within the established targets following WFP’s policies and procedures.

-3. Within the specific area of responsibility, prepare a range of reports and data analysis (e.g. food assistance needs, resource utilization, programme status, performance) and highlight trends/issues ensuring deliverables adhere to corporate standards and quality control.
+3. Prepare a range of reports and data analysis (resource utilization, programme status, performance) and highlight trends/issues ensuring deliverables adhere to corporate standards and quality control.

-4. Ensure and/or perform accurate, timely recording of data within the specific technical area of work (e.g. assistance programmes, food security and vulnerability assessments) and consistency of information presented to stakeholders.
+4. Ensure and/or perform accurate, timely recording of data within the SCOPE/CBT work and consistency of information presented to stakeholders.

-5. Liaise with internal counterparts to support effective collaboration, implementation and monitoring of ongoing project activities.
+5. Liaise with internal counterparts to support effective collaboration, implementation and monitoring of ongoing SCOPE/CBT activities.

-6. Coordinate and communicate with local partners, agencies, NGOs and government institutions to perform accurate food security analyses and to ensure efficient delivery of food assistance.
+6. Support in coordination and communication with local partners, agencies, NGOs and government institutions to ensure efficient programme delivery.

-7. Support the capacity building of WFP staff, cooperating partners and national government within the specific technical area.
+7. Support the capacity building of WFP staff, cooperating partners and national government within the SCOPE/CBT.

-8. Act as a point of contact for resolution of a range of operational queries and problems within a specific technical area of responsibility.
+8. Act as a point of contact for resolution of a range of operational queries and problems within a SCOPE/CBT.

 9. Oversee and/or review the work of other support staff, providing practical advice and guidance, to contribute to delivering objectives to agreed standards and deadlines.